marcinjahn/vuepress-plugin-feedback-panel/README.md

 A VuePress 1.x plugin that adds a global feedback widget to your website.

-When enabled, the plugin adds a button in the bottom-right corer of your site:
+When enabled, the plugin adds a button in the bottom-right corner of your site:

 ![](./media/button-on-page.png)